-Investments and other financial assets (continued)
+Investments and other financial assets (policies under HKAS 39 applicable before 1 January 2018) (continued)

 Subsequent measurement

 The subsequent measurement of financial assets depends on their classification as follows:

 Financial assets at fair value through profit or loss

 Financial assets at fair value through profit or loss include financial assets held for trading and financial assets designated upon initial recognition as at fair value through profit or loss.
 Financial assets are classified as held for trading if they are acquired for the purpose of sale in the near term.
 Derivatives, including separated embedded derivatives, are also classified as held for trading unless they are designated as effective hedging instruments as defined by HKAS 39.